samhess/react2svelte/README.md

 This project serves as a SvelteKit starter template for a React Router to SvelteKit migration.

 The migrated code will not be fully ready to run and is subject to review and formatting.
-But, most of the (boring) the work is done by the script.
+But, most of the (boring) work such as creating folders and files is done by the script.

 ## Prerequisites
 - The React source project